Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Experiments

-Following \citet{cohan2020specter} and \citet{ostendorff2022neighborhood}, we directly predict the most likely coarse label of each paper and use macro-F1 as the evaluation metric.
+Following \citet{cohan2020specter} and \citet{ostendorff2022neighborhood}, we directly predict the most likely coarse label of each paper and use Macro-F1 as the evaluation metric.
 Two different settings are considered here: (1) The \textit{Bi-Encoder} setting (abbreviated to ``BiEnc'' in \autoref{tab:class_coarse}) follows our practice in fine-grained classification where we calculate $\simm_t(p, l)$ given the description of each $l$ (without relying on any training data after LM pre-training).
 (2) The \textit{Linear Classifier} setting (abbreviated to ``Linear'' in \autoref{tab:class_coarse}) follows the practice in \citet{cohan2020specter}, which takes the embedding vector $\bmE(p)$ as the input feature of each paper $p$ and trains a linear SVM for classification.
 This setting requires labeled training and validation data after LM pre-training but no longer needs label descriptions.

 The results of both settings are shown in \autoref{tab:class_coarse}.

-From \autoref{tab:class_coarse}, we find that: (1) When classifying papers to MAG fields, \Ours-Instruction achieves the highest F1 scores; \Ours-Expert evidently outperforms SciNCL and SPECTER 2.0 but underperforms SPECTER under the ``Linear'' setting.
-(2) When classifying papers to MeSH diseases, \Ours-Expert has the highest F1 scores.
-(3) The advantages of \Ours variants over baselines are more significant under the ``BiEnc'' setting than those under the ``Linear'' setting because the pre-training process of \Ours adopts a Bi-Encoder architecture to perform classification.
+We find that, on average, \Ours variants can always beat all baselines with a more pronounced out-of-box advantage (\ie the ``BiEnc'' setting).
+On the other hand, when further fine-tuned with a linear classifier, most pre-trained models perform very similarly with better performance achieved by the multi-task models (SPECTER 2.0 and our \Ours variants), indicating the advantage of multi-task training for coarse-grained classification.